micsey/ttyebus/README.md

 -------
 For bugs and missing features use github issue system.

-The author can be contacted at galileo53@gmx.at .
+The author can be contacted at galileo53@gmx.at or elumi@lange-sey.de for this fork.